brodock/wordpress-wplistcal/readme.txt

 WPListCal is specialized to provide clean list or table based output for you to style or reparse any way you'd like.
 Other calendar plugins force you to use a gregorian calendar view which may be inappropriate for many applications.

+= Does WPListCal work on WordPress 2.5? =

+WPListCal 1.0.3 works on 2.5

+= When I try to edit my options, I get an error: "Your attempt to edit your settings has failed." =

+Download WPListCal 1.0.3.

 = I love WPListCal, but I'd like it to do &lt;blank&gt;. =

 Great, I'm glad to hear feature requests.
 Just post a comment on the [plugin's homepage](http://www.jonathankern.com/code/wplistcal "WPListCal Homepage").

 == Changelog ==

+= 1.0.3 =

+* Fixed options bug introduced by WordPress 2.5
+* Restyled admin menus to look like WordPress 2.5
+* Localized a few hardcoded strings
+* Added 24hr time support for the admin area
+* Added advanced notice limit option
+* Every other event in both the list and table view has the css class 'wplc_alt' applied to it to allow alternating row formatting
+* Fixed maximum events setting on wplc_show_events
+* Fixed display of event titles containing single quotes

 = 1.0.2 =